deohs/coders/demos/data_import/epa_aqi/getAQI.md

 Purple Air offers current data from several sampling stations, but no clear way to get historical data.

-However, we can run R code hourly to collect PM2.5 data from the Laurelhurst station (48167) over time.
+However, we can run this R code hourly to collect PM2.5 data over time:

 ```r